Welcome!

 My Research So Far

 In 2021, I completed my PhD thesis on the role played by the Sibylline Oracles and the god Apollo during the crisis of the Late Roman Republic and the early years of the Augustan Principate.
 In my thesis, I challenge the commonly held view that Apollo was Augustus's personal patron deity.
 Instead, I argue that Apollo had a close and long-standing relationship with one of Rome's most powerful priesthoods, the quindecimviri sacris faciundis, which was responsible for the famous Sibylline Books.
-These books contained oracles with politically significant messages and were widely circulated among the Roman population.
+These books contained oracles with politically significant messages that had the potential to be widely circulated among the Roman population.
 During the Republican period, the priests had firm control over these oracles.
 However, due to the political struggles of the Late Republic, the priesthood lost control, and the oracles were repeatedly exploited by conflicting political factions.
 Augustus regained control of the oracles by reuniting the priesthood and placing the books in a small library inside the Temple of Apollo on the Palatine, right next to his private quarters, which was newly built specifically for this purpose.
 In sum, my work offers a complete reassessment not only of the role of the Sibylline Books in Late Republican and Augustan Rome, but also of the function the god Apollo held for the first emperor.
 The monograph was published in 2022 in the well-respected series Studien zur Alten Geschichte by the established German publishing house Vandenhoeck & Ruprecht (Verlag Antike), now owned by Brill.
 In addition, I have also worked on the role of the sanctuary of Delphi for the Roman Republic and the connection between pagan Sibylline Oracles and their Judeo-Christian counterparts, the Oracula Sibyllina.

 Current Project